Alimisolution/Movie-Recommendation/README.md

 # Movie Recommendation System

 A comprehensive React-based movie recommendation system with machine learning concepts, built for final year projects.
-This application provides personalized movie recommendations, user authentication, rating and review systems, and an admin dashboard.
+This application provides personalized movie recommendations, user authentication, rating and review systems, and connects to a real backend API.

 ## 🎬 Features

 ### Core Features
-- **User Authentication**: Secure login/register system with role-based access
+- **User Authentication**: Secure login/register system with JWT token authentication
-- **Movie Discovery**: Browse and search through a curated collection of movies
+- **Movie Discovery**: Browse and search through a curated collection of movies from backend API
 - **Personalized Recommendations**: ML-based recommendation algorithm using user preferences
-- **Rating & Review System**: Rate movies and write detailed reviews
+- **Rating System**: Rate movies with real-time backend integration
+- **Review System**: Write detailed reviews (local storage with backend integration planned)
 - **Advanced Search**: Search by title, director, genre, and more
 - **Responsive Design**: Beautiful UI that works on all devices